 - pepper to taste

-- Transfer corned beef hash mix to pan, patting it down and spreading it across with a spatula.
+Transfer corned beef hash mix to skillet, patting it down and spreading it across the bottom of the pan with a spatula.
 Cook for about 10 minutes or until the eggs starts to set.
 Using a spatula, flip hash over and continue to cook for another 5 minutes or until edges begin to crisp, adding more broth as necessary to keep hash moist.

-- Crack the remaining 4 eggs on top of the hash.
+Crack the remaining 4 eggs on top of the hash.
 Lower heat, cover pan and continue to cook for about 10 minutes or until whites of eggs are set.
 Season with pepper to taste.
+Serve hot.